Canonical-AI-Inc/canonical/README.md

 ## Features

 - **Context-Aware Semantic Caching.** High precision caching for conversational AI (i.e., Voice AI agents).
 Get cache hits only when it's [contextually appropriate](https://canonical.chat/blog/how_to_build_context_aware_semantic_cache).
-- **High Recall Semantic Caching.** Our average hit rate is 15%.
+- **High Recall Semantic Caching.** Our average hit rate is ~15%.
 Even in open-ended conversations, our LLM cache gets hits in the beginning and end of a session.
 The first and final impressions are critical for user experience.
 - **Fast Semantic Caching.** Response times are ~50 ms for on-prem deployments and ~120 ms for over-the-network.
 - **Secure Semantic Caching.** Personally Identifiable Information (PII) is never cached so user data is safe.
 - **Multitenancy.** Each product, each AI persona, or each user can have its own cache.
 You decide the scope of the cache.
 - **Tunable Cache Temperature.** You decide whether you want a cache hit to return the same response or differently phrased responses.
 - **Simple Integration.** Deploy our LLM Cache one step upstream of your LLM call.
 If there’s a cache hit, don’t call your LLM.
 If there’s a cache miss, then update the semantic cache with the LLM completion after you’ve responded to the user.

-## Build Versus Buy

-A simple cosine similarity search cache is so inaccurate that it would kill your product.
-For context-dependent applications where a user is conversing with the AI, a context-awareness is required for accurate semantic caching.
+## Doesn't My Vector DB Have A Semantic Cache?

+We’ve talked to many developers who try LLM caching with a simple cosine similarity search, see the unsurprisingly poor accuracy from this context-agnostic approach, and kick the can on caching’s cost and latency improvements.

+An accurate and effective LLM cache needs to understand the context of the conversation with the user.
+It’s lifetimes of work.
+Lifetimes that AI developers should spend building their core user product rather than infrastructure.

 Whether you’re a startup or an established player, you’re in a race with everyone else to capture the spoils of Generative AI.
 Deploy the Canonical Cache and get there faster.

 ## Integration